 Discussion: The intent of this statement was to state that STA operating in the 6GHz band (HE STA) are not required to support EDCA based ranging measurement exchange.

 Resolution: Revise.

 TGaz Editor: modify P117L25 as shown below:

-A STA that supports TB or Non-TB Ranging is not required to support EDCA-based HE
+A STA that supports TB or Non-TB Ranging is not required to support a Format And Bandwidth value of (#3580) EDCA-based HE.